 Director Joseph H. Lewis used to tote around a box of wagon wheels when shooting the cheapy Westerns he made early in his career.
-Whenever a scene was uninteresting, he'd plop the wheel down in the foreground and shoot through the spokes of it.
+Whenever a scene was uninteresting, he'd plop down a wheel in the foreground and shoot through the spokes of it.
 The nickname this earned him, "Wagon Wheel Joe," was meant as a put-down at the time.
 In retrospect, it's emblematic of why Joseph H. Lewis should be a lot more widely remembered than he is.

-Lewis had an affinity for close-ups, and favored elaborate staging and long takes.
-Not static ones, though.
+Lewis had an affinity for close-ups and favored elaborate staging and long takes.
+Not static ones though.
 His camera is always on the move, always gliding from one set-up to another without cutting.
 He would sometimes even allow it to pass through apparently solid objects like windows.
 He was very good at using his set-ups to comment on a scene.
-In CRY OF THE HUNTED (1953), a prison warden stuck in a swamp is trying to call to those searching for him, but finds he has no voice--his POV is shot through a bank of reeds that look like prison bars set between himself and his would-be rescuers.
+In CRY OF THE HUNTED (1953), a prison warden stuck in a swamp is trying to call to those searching for him but finds he has no voice--his POV is shot through a bank of reeds that look like prison bars set between himself and his would-be rescuers.
 In SO DARK THE NIGHT (1946), a--what other kind could it be?--dark thought crosses the mind of a character sitting at a desk in a fully lit room; the lights abruptly dim, leaving only the characters' face illuminated from below in an extraordinarily sinister way.
-The thought quickly passes, and the light in the room returns to normal.
-Later, in the same film, a heated fight is photographed through the flames of a fire.
+The thought quickly passes and the light in the room returns to normal.
+Later in the same film, a heated fight is photographed through the flames of a fire.

 Lewis had range.
-He shot a wide variety of films--melodramas, a war picture, period adventure, musicals.
+He shot a wide variety of films--melodramas, a war picture, period adventure, horror, musicals.
 For his last feature, he returned to the Western and gave us the aforementioned TERROR IN A TEXAS TOWN.
-Much more than just a run-of-the-mill oater, the film was an open challenge to McCarthyism, ghost-written by Dalton Trumbo and Lewis's friend Nedrick Young when both were still blacklisted.
-Making it was a bold move, but, probably because he intended it as his last picture before moving to television, Lewis not only shot it but cast the blacklisted Young as the villain.
-The movie has a lot of the usual problems of low-budget productions, but Lewis went the extra mile to make it a visual tour-de-force.
+Much more than just a run-of-the-mill oater, the film was an open challenge to McCarthyism ghost-written by Dalton Trumbo and Lewis's friend Nedrick Young when both were still blacklisted.
+Making it was a bold move but, probably because he intended it as his last picture before moving to television, Lewis not only shot it but also cast the blacklisted Young as the villain.
+The movie has a lot of the usual problems of low-budget productions but Lewis went the extra mile to make it a visual tour-de-force.
 It's almost like an homage to his own previous films.
 I liked it.

 Lewis's best work, however, was in film noir. ...JULIA ROSS and SO DARK... were solid, visually impressive efforts in the genre, while THE BIG COMBO (1955) was a genuine classic.
 It was also a bit notorious for one scene in which Richard Conte apparently goes down on Jean Wallace.
-Conte is standing behind Wallace, nuzzling her, and drops down out of frame, as Lewis moves the camera into her face, which bears a look of resigned pleasure, and holds the shot for a moment.
-The scene initially got Lewis in hot water with the studio censors, but, as he told it, he turned the tables on them.
+Conte is standing behind Wallace nuzzling her and drops down out of frame, as Lewis moves the camera into her face, which bears a look of resigned pleasure, and holds the shot for a moment.
+The scene initially got Lewis in hot water with the studio censors but, as he told it, he turned the tables on them.
 Faced with their insistence that he'd shot a "filthy" scene, he professed not to understand what they were talking about.
-The intimation of oralism was fairly obvious, but it was shot in such a way that it relied upon the viewer's interpretation.
-Apparently, the suggestion that they, themselves, had willfully chosen to interpret, as "filthy," a scene the director (disingenuously) insisted was innocuous sufficiently embarrassed the Breen boys that they allowed it to remain in the film.
+The intimation of oralism was fairly obvious but it was shot in such a way that it relied upon the viewer's interpretation.
+Apparently, the suggestion that they, themselves, had willfully chosen to interpret as "filthy" a scene the director (disingenuously) insisted was innocuous sufficiently embarrassed the Breen boys that they allowed it to remain in the film.

-The flick for which Lewis is best remembered today, though--the only one for which he's widely remembered--is GUN CRAZY.
-A directionless gun fetishist hooks up with a sexy, sharp-shooting sociopath, sparks of passion become a twisted obsession, and soon the two are hard-charging down a path of self-delusion, robbery and murder that can only lead to their destruction, the whole of their rise and downward spiral sensationally photographed by Lewis's off-kilter camera.
-Easily Lewis's best picture, and one of the best films noir of all time.
+The flick for which Lewis is best remembered today though--the only one for which he's widely remembered--is GUN CRAZY.
+A directionless gun fetishist hooks up with a sexy, sharp-shooting sociopath, sparks of passion become a twisted obsession and soon the two are hard-charging down a path of self-delusion, robbery and murder that can only lead to their destruction, the whole of their rise and downward spiral sensationally photographed by Lewis's off-kilter camera.
+Easily Lewis's best picture and one of the best films noir of all time.
 Paul Schrader also says it's "one of the best American films ever made," or at least they quote him as saying so over on the Turner Classic Movies site.
 I certainly wouldn't characterize the assessment as hyperbole.

-The one exception I've seen is DESPERATE SEARCH (1952), which apparently had a much bigger budget than Lewis's other projects, and also seemed to be an effort at a more "mainstream" film.
+The one exception I've seen is DESPERATE SEARCH (1952), which apparently had a much bigger budget than Lewis's other projects and also seemed to be an effort at a more "mainstream" film.
 Though not without its moments, the movie is, for the most part, depressingly average.
-Lewis ditches most of the visual flair of his other pictures, and the result is the least interesting Lewis movie I've yet encountered.
+Lewis ditches most of the visual flair of his other pictures and the result is the least interesting Lewis movie I've yet encountered.

 In THE TYPEWRITER, THE RIFLE, AND THE MOVIE CAMERA, Jim Jarmusch recounting Sam Fuller's advice to him on screenwriting: "When you start your script, if the first page doesn't give you a hard-on, throw the goddamn thing away."
 Lewis seems to have had the same attitude.
-Lewis's brashness, his disregard for the conventional, and the hook-'em-and-keep-'em tabloid aesthetic his films often radiate reminds me of Fuller.
+Lewis's brashness, his disregard for the conventional and the hook-'em-and-keep-'em tabloid aesthetic his films often radiate reminds me of Fuller.